Cray-HPE/docs-csm/operations/rack_resiliency/ConfigMaps.md

 # Rack Resiliency ConfigMaps

-Rack Resiliency Service uses two ConfigMaps in the rack-resiliency namespace for monitoring and tracking the status of critical services.
+The Rack Resiliency Service uses two Kubernetes ConfigMaps in the `rack-resiliency` namespace for monitoring and tracking the status of critical services.

-The ConfigMaps are named as:
-* rrs-mon-static
-* rrs-mon-dynamic
+The two ConfigMaps are named `rrs-mon-static` (also referred to as the static ConfigMap) and `rrs-mon-dynamic` (also referred to as the dynamic ConfigMap).

-## 1. Functionalities of the ConfigMaps
+## Function of the ConfigMaps

-### 1.1 Static ConfigMap:
+### Static ConfigMap

 * Stores the name and type of all the critical services to be monitored along with their namespaces.
 * Stores the monitoring intervals for critical services.
 This is stored both for ceph services and Kubernetes services.

-### 1.2 Dynamic ConfigMap
+### Dynamic ConfigMap

-This ConfigMap contains information such as status of critical services and zones/nodes and is populated and used by RRS for its internal functionality.
+This ConfigMap contains information such as the status of critical services, zones, and nodes.
+It is populated and used by RRS internally.

+During every monitoring interval, the following things are done.

-* For each critical service during every monitoring interval following fields are updated:
+* For each critical service, the following fields are updated:
-  * status: Whether the service is configured on the system
+    * `status`: Whether the service is configured on the system.
-  * balanced: Whether the service is spread across the zones
+    * `balanced`: Whether the service is spread across the zones.
-* During every monitoring interval zone information is updated for:
+* Zone information is updated for:
     * Kubernetes: name and status of nodes.
-  * ceph: name and status of nodes and osds.
+    * Ceph: name and status of nodes and OSDs.

-## 2. Viewing ConfigMap
+## Viewing ConfigMap

-### 2.1 Static ConfigMap
+### Static ConfigMap

 For viewing the data of the Static ConfigMap used by Rack Resiliency service use the below command: